Medically reviewed by Drugs.com. Last updated on Jul 31, 2019.

 • Tartrazine: Some products may contain tartrazine.

-CKD stage 3: Serum calcium and phosphorus, every 6 to 12 months; PTH: monitor based on baseline level and CKD progression
+CKD stage G3a to G3b: Serum calcium and phosphate: Every 6 to 12 months; PTH: Frequency based on baseline level and progression of CKD; alkaline phosphatase

 Pregnancy Risk Factor